Common Health Problems with Jack Russells Terriers

 jack russell dog giving owner paw in front of grassy green background

-Jack Russell Terriers* are energetic, loyal dogs who love to run, play, and occasionally yip.
-They're some of our favorite pups here at ManyPets — we even featured one in a pet insurance ad.
+Jack Russell terriers* are energetic, loyal dogs who love to run, play, and occasionally yip.
+They're some of our favorite pups here at ManyPets—we even featured one in a pet insurance ad.

 So what’s the story on their health?
 What conditions are Jack Russells prone to developing, and how long do they tend to live?

-What Even Is a Jack Russell Terrier, Actually?
+What even is a Jack Russell terrier?

 Okay, here's the terrier in the room: Over the last decade or so, Jack Russells have been going through an odd identity crisis—or at least, the fine folks at the American Kennel Club have.

-The AKC doesn't currently recognize a single "Jack Russell Terrier" breed, just two distinct breeds stemming from the Jack Russell: the "Parson Russell" and the "Russell Terrier."
-When we refer to "Jack Russell Terrier" in this post, we're referring to the Jack Russell Terrier Club of America's definition, not The AKC's.
+The AKC doesn't currently recognize a single "Jack Russell terrier" breed, just two distinct breeds stemming from the Jack Russell: the "Parson Russell" and the "Russell terrier."
+When we refer to "Jack Russell terrier" in this post, we're referring to the Jack Russell Terrier Club of America's definition, not the AKC's.

 (For what it's worth, the UK Kennel Club has kept things simple.)